Swizec/useAuth/README.md

 That method will create a cookie in local storage with your user's information and redirect back to homepage by default.
 To redirect to another route after user login, supply the `handleAuthentication` function an Object Literal with the `postLoginRoute` key and an associated route value.

-For example, to route to `/page-2`, call `handleAuthentication` like this:
+For example, to route to `/page-2`, call `handleAuthentication` as follows:

 `handleAuthentication({ postLoginRoute: "/page-2" })`.